-When people ask me how long a dog can go without eating, it’s usually for one of two reasons.
+When people ask me how long can a dog go without eating, it’s usually for one of two reasons.
 Either their dog is healthy but doesn’t eat as much as expected or the dog is sick and refusing food.
 I searched the internet to see what’s out there for people to find on their own.
 It was disappointing to see the same inaccurate answer from almost every source.
 Here’s the science-based truth…

 A healthy dog can go for many days, even months, without eating as long as they start at a good weight, have access to water and good shelter.
-Sick dogs can also go for days (or weeks) without eating, depending on their particular disease.
+Sick dogs can also go for days (or weeks) without eating, depending on their particular health issue.
 However, sick dogs get better faster when they’re getting proper nutrition.

 Dog Starvation Compared to Humans